ssborbis/ContextSearch-Native-App/README.md

 ## Windows
 Grab the latest release and run the installer

+The ContextSearch_installer.exe does the following

+Creates folder C:\Program Files (x86)\ContextSearch with the following files

+    ContextSearch.exe
+    ContextSearch.json
+    README.md
+    uninstaller.exe

+Adds the following key to the registry HKLM\SOFTWARE\Mozilla\NativeMessagingHosts\ContextSearch

 ## Other OS
 1. Download ContextSearch.c (or ContextSearch.py if using python) and ContextSearch.json
 2. Compile ContextSearch.c with gcc or equivelent (skip if using ContextSearch.py)